ruricolist/spinneret/README.md

 abstractions, `deftemplate`, but `deftag` is simpler and more useful.)

 ## Parenscript

+To use Spinneret with Parenscript, load the system `spinneret/ps`.

 The semantics of Spinneret in Parenscript are almost the same.
 There is no `with-html-string`, and `with-html` returns a